The dispersion time of random walks on finite graphs: Introduction

-Neglecting constant factors, both upper bounds look comparable, but in fact it is not difficult to verify that the upper bound on $t_{seq}(G)$ is at most the upper bound on $t_{par}(G)$, up to constants.
-Conversely, the gap between the two upper bounds can be shown to be at most $O(\log n)$.
+where walks in the IDLA process are lazy.
+Furthermore, Consequently for any connected $n$-vertex almost-regular graph, \end{theorem}

-Note that both statements recover the basic $O(t_{hit}(G) \cdot \log n)$ upper bound, but as soon as there is a sufficient speed-up for hitting times of larger sets (and the mixing time is not too large), these bounds may give a bound of $O(t_{hit}(G))$ for certain graphs.
+Neglecting constant factors, both upper bounds look comparable, however it is not difficult to verify that the upper bound on $t_{seq}$ is at most the upper bound on $t_{par}$, up to constants.
+Conversely, the gap between the two upper bounds can be shown to be at most $\mathcal{O}(\log n)$.
+Note that both statements recover the basic $\mathcal{O}(t_{hit} \cdot \log n)$ upper bound, but as soon as there is a sufficient speed-up for hitting times of larger sets (and the mixing time is not too large), these bounds may give a bound of $\mathcal{O}(t_{hit})$.
 We will see that this is indeed the case for several fundamental classes of graphs in Section \ref{fundamental}, where we apply the previous bounds, and in particular Theorem~\ref{precise}.
-One particularly involved case not captured by our general results is the binary tree, where a tailored analysis reveals a (relatively large) dispersion time of $\Theta(n \log^2 n)=\Theta(t_{hit}(G) \cdot \log n)$ (see Theorem~\ref{thm:binarytree}).

-As seen in Table \ref{tbl:results} we can determine the expected dispersion time in Parallel and Sequential-IDLA up to multiplicative constant factors in all graphs apart from the $2$-dimensional grid, where there is a discrepancy of order $\log n$ between the lower and upper bounds.
-This remains an interesting open problem, and it seems to require very detailed knowledge of the shape of the aggregate on a {\em finite} box/tori.
+In Section \ref{fundamental} we calculate the dispersion times in several fundamental networks.
+Table \ref{tbl:results} summarises our results and shows that we can determine the expected dispersion times up to multiplicative constant factors in all graphs apart from the $2$-dimensional grid, where there is a discrepancy of order $\log n$ between the lower and upper bounds.
+This remains an interesting open problem which seems to require very detailed knowledge of the shape of the aggregate on a {\em finite} box/tori.
 As discussed in Section \ref{relwork} below, this is a non-trivial problem even in the {\em infinite} 2d-grid.
+For many other graphs we obtain the correct upper bound from one of our results in Section \ref{bounds} and then have to find a matching lower bound by hand.
+One particularly involved case not captured by our general results is the binary tree, where a tailored analysis reveals a (relatively large) dispersion time of $\Theta(n \log^2 n)=\Theta(t_{hit}\cdot \log n)$, see Theorem~\ref{thm:binarytree}.

-\subsection{Techniques used}
+\subsection{Techniques Used}